nogeenkopjethee/dotfiles/README.md

 # README #

 Welcome to my dotfile repository.
-Right now, there's only a configuration for Vim.
 This is mainly meant for personal usage.